AVDambeck/yabec/systems/enviornment.md

 Rarely, distance will be measured in feet, especially in spell descriptions.

 ## Zones
+PLACEHOLDER

+## Ranges
-Ranges and relative location are divided into four *zones*.
+Ranges and relative location are divided into four *ranges*.
 ### Touch
 Touching distance.
 In the same square.
 ### Close
 Throwing distance.
 Speaking distance.
 About 1 step.
 About 2 squares.
 ### Distant
 Shouting distance.
 Farthest distance to make out details (in *bright* light).
 Bow distance.
 About 5 steps.
 About 10 squares.
 In dark environments, the player's torch will often be the limit of theire sight.
 This means that anything within torch light is *distant.*
 ### Sight
 Anything that can be seen.
 Up to 3 miles in ideal conditions.

 ## Noise
 The are kinds of noise:
 ### Silent
 Produces effectivly no sound; no effect.
 ### Loud
 Heard by **distant** listeners.
 Increases the chance of wandering monsters.
 Etc.
 Most sounds are *loud* by default.
 A *loud* sound can be made *silent* with *stealth*.

 ## Light
 ### Levels
 There are three types of light:
 #### Dark
 The darkness is pitch black, and prevents sight.
 Imposess blindness.
 #### Dim
 Allows some detail to be seen.
 #### Bright
 Allows full vision, including details and reading.
 Disables *infravision*.
 ### Light Power
 A light source casts for a number of steps equal to its light power (or four times that many squares).
 Half of that light is *bright* and half of it is *dim*.